The Race Across Scotland 2018

 Each Checkpoint provides water, further refreshments, and a variety of snacks and at most venues, hot food too.
 There may also be further Checkpoints.

-Participants should book accommodation for the finish in Portpatrick prior to the event.
+Participants should book accommodation for the finish in Cocksburnspath prior to the event.

 Runners are largely self-sufficient between checkpoints.
 Runners must carry mandatory kit and must carry their days food with them along with 1 day emergency rations due to the inaccessibility of the route should a runner lose bearings.